Operation Coronado XI: Second phase

 Task Force 117 meanwhile had established patrols on the Cần Thơ River along the southern boundary of the operations area to prevent the communists from escaping.
 About 20:30 an Armored Troop Carrier (ATC) was hit in the port bow causing an explosion.
 An Assault Support Patrol Boat (ASPB) went to the aid of the ATC and was hit by VC automatic weapons fire.
 They returned fire was suppressed the VC position.
 Ten minutes later a second ATC was fired upon and missed by a recoilless rifle.
 The ATC immediately returned and suppressed the fire.
 There were no American casualties in either attack.
 The American units continued their patrols without incident until 02:15 when a major action occurred as a large VC force attempted to escape.
 An ASPB came under heavy fire from both banks and sustained several 13–40 rocket hits, causing heavy flooding and wounding two crewmen.
 Other river assault craft moved into the area and suppressed the VC fire, but one ASPB sank as it was being towed by a Monitor.
 All crew members were rescued, but the Monitor received several hits while moving to assist the disabled ASPB.
-During the same period, another ASPB, operating 4km east of the first attack, was hit by heavy VC rocket and automatic weapons fire.
+During the same period, another ASPB, operating 4 km east of the first attack, was hit by heavy VC rocket and automatic weapons fire.
 The boat captain and radio men were killed and the three other crewmen were wounded but were able to beach the boat.
 The VC attack lasted 90 minutes, with four US assault craft involved in the battle.
 A light helicopter fire team was called in to help to cut down the enemy fire.

 The VC were unable to escape south across the Cần Thơ River and continued to suffer casualties as the American blockade was maintained successfully throughout the battle.
 During the night the VC continued harassing the MRF battalions with probing attacks and sniper fire.
 On 27 February the area was swept again, confirming additional VC losses and discovering caches, including 5 crew-served weapons, 16 small arms, and assorted ammunition.

 On 1 March, also, other elements of the MRF and three Vietnamese Ranger battalions operated around 5 km southwest of Cần Thơ.
 Heavy fighting developed in the afternoon and continued into the night.
 The VC slipped away before dawn and only scattered groups were found by the Americans the next day.